gisma/link2gi2018/PITCHME.md

 ---

-  For know have fun crossing the borders
+  For now, have fun crossing borders...

-  and

   Thank you for attention